 “Flowers are very powerful tokens of heartfelt emotion and evoke strong memories from the past.
 They are associated with key moments in our lives, commemorating birthdays, weddings, funerals, along with many other events and are also the time-honoured gift between old friends and new.
-Flowers invite us to slow down and live in the moment, with the ability to make us look at life anew.
+Flowers invite us to slow down and live in the moment, and makes us look at nature, relationships and ourselves in a new way.
+And even more so now, with the changes and challenges we face in the current world we live.

 In my paintings, the contrast of the sumptuous blooms against the dark backgrounds from which they emerge, further accentuates the impact and drama of the flower, drawing in the viewer.
 This gives an extra sensuality to the work which has been influenced by a combination of 17th century Dutch still life painting and a modern artists such as Georgia O'Keeffe.” - Jennifer Harmes

 Having previously painted in watercolours and traditional oils, Jennifer Harmes started experimenting with alkyd oils and developed a style of painting using layers of transparent colour.
 With this delicate and time-consuming process, she is able to achieve incredible depth, detail and vibrancy to her paintings.